Definition of an empire

 The Islamic Empire, like other West Asian empires before it, has a pattern of unifying and collapsing which has lasted from then until now.
 In Europe, no medieval power after Charlemagne succeeded in building a successor to the Roman Empire, though many Holy Roman Emperors tried.
 The Aztecs and Incas in the Americas built smaller empires.
 But in the later Middle Ages, almost all of Eurasia – from Eastern Europe to China – was unified in one gigantic empire under Genghis Khan and the Mongols.

 In the 1300s, the Mongol Empire collapsed too – partly because of the Black Death.
+The Ottoman, Safavid, and Mughal empires formed.
 But even bigger empires were on their way.
 In the Renaissance, the Holy Roman Empire and Great Britain formed huge colonial empires.
 Charles V controlled most of the Americas, and Britain controlled India, South Africa, and the Atlantic coast of North America.

 Learn by doing: list some pros and cons of living in a big empire